Patricia Wald: Professional career

 It would be six years before she would take on part-time consulting and researching positions.
 She was a research and editorial assistant for Frederick M. Rowe, Esq. for three years from 1959 to 1962.
 She took a year off and then in 1963 spent a year as a member of the National Conference on Bail and Criminal Justice.
 Wald then worked as a consultant for the National Conference on Law & Poverty in its Office of Economic Opportunity.
 In 1964, she co-authored the book Bail in the United States, which helped reform the nation's bail system.
 She then was appointed to the President's Commission on Crime in the District of Columbia from 1965 to 1966 by President Lyndon B. Johnson.
 She continued her consulting work for the President's Commission on Law Enforcement & Administration of Criminal Justice for a year.

 Wald then joined the United States Department of Justice in 1967 and spent a year as an attorney in the Office of Criminal Justice.
 From 1968 to 1970, she was an attorney at Neighborhood Legal Services in Washington, D.C.
 During her tenure at Neighborhood Legal Services Program she was also a consultant for both the National Advisory Committee on Civil Disorder and the National Commission on the Causes and Prevention of Violence.
 She also co-directed the Ford Foundation's Drug Abuse Research Project during 1970.
 She then became an attorney at the Center for Law and Social Policy from 1971 to 1972 and from there switched to work as an attorney at the Mental Health Law Project for five years.
 During that time, she was also the director of the Office of Policy and Issues in the vice presidential campaign of Sargent Shriver.
 Wald then went back to the Department of Justice from 1977 to 1979.
+She became a founding member of the National Association of Women Judges in 1979.
 A Democrat, she served as Assistant Attorney General for Legislative Affairs during much of the Carter administration before being nominated by Carter to the DC Circuit.